-If you own a drone, or are looking to buy one for recreational purposes, new rules on how, when, and where to fly them come into effect as of June 1, 2019.
+If you own a drone, or are looking to buy one for recreational purposes, new rules on how, when, and where to fly them came into effect on June 1, 2019.
 Here’s what you need to know before you take to the skies.

-The initial Transport Canada regulations were announced on March 16, 2017 by Minister Marc Garneau, who cited safety as the primary reason for rolling back some of the previous looser rules.
+The initial Transport Canada regulations were announced on March 16, 2017 by the then-Transport Minister Marc Garneau, who cited safety as the primary reason for rolling back some of the previous looser rules.
 Those rules were to stay in effect for 12 months until a further set of amendments could follow.
-It wasn’t clear at the time what that would mean, but we now know for sure.
-On January 9, 2019, Minister Garneau unveiled Canada’s new rules for remotely piloted aircraft systems.
-The new rules officially go into effect on June 1, 2019.
+It wasn’t clear at the time what that would mean, but it’s all set now.
+Minister Garneau first unveiled Canada’s new rules for remotely piloted aircraft systems on January 9, 2019.
+Those rules then subsequently went into effect on June 1, 2019.

-A key takeaway from this is that Canada’s new regulations removes the commercial and recreational designations for flying.
-As of June 1, your drone flights have to fall under either of two categories: basic or advanced.
+A key takeaway from this was that Canada’s regulations removed the commercial and recreational designations for flying.
+Instead, drone flights fall under either of two categories: basic or advanced.

 To operate within what the government considers to be “basic” conditions, you would be flying in uncontrolled airspace to start with.
 You would also have to avoid flying over bystanders and keep the drone at least 100 feet (30 metres) away horizontally from them.